stitchdata/docs/_developer-files/connect/api/objects/form-properties/sources/saas/ms-teams-object.md

     required: true
     credential: false
     description: |
       Your Office 365 tenant ID.
-This is ID is located on the **Properites** page in your Azure Active Directory.
+This is ID is located on the **Properties** page in your Azure Active Directory.
     value: "<YOUR_TENANT_ID>"
 ---